 You should choose the most excellent sandwich maker to make this delicious Panini.
 This sandwich is also called Panino (means ‘bread roll’ in English).
 It is a hot sandwich from Italy, often made from Michetta, Rosetta, or Ciabatta.

-In most English-speaking countries, the term Panini is a grilled sandwich made from any kind of bread.
+In most English-speaking countries, the term Panini refers to a grilled sandwich made from any kind of bread.

 Enjoy a Panini in the middle of Italian streets; why not?

 Cheesesteak sandwich is a US culinary masterpiece created in the early 20th century.
-People in Philadelphia (Pennsylvania) combined onions, cheese, and frizzled beef in small bread, and this tasty specialty was born.
+People in Philadelphia (Pennsylvania) combined onions, cheese, and frizzled beef with small bread, and this tasty specialty was born.

 Although meat, bread, and cheese are the primary ingredients, some variants also use chicken, mushroom, and even pizza steak to make this dish.
 There is also a vegan version with soy-based cheese and mushrooms that can fit your ‘green’ diet.